They Are Coming

-They Are Coming (Nomdeuri Onda) is the second mini-album by South Korean recording artist Wheesung.
+They Are Coming is the second mini-album by South Korean recording artist Wheesung.
 It was released on October 10, 2011, under YMC Entertainment and distributed by CJ E&M Music.
 The record served as the final release before the singer enlisted in military service.

 Following a video teaser, They Are Coming and the lead single of the same name were simultaneously released; the mini-album debuted and peaked at number nine on the Gaon Album Chart.
 In spite of various health issues, Wheesung promoted the record on music chart programs across television networks by performing the single.

 Background

 In February 2011, it was announced that Wheesung would be subject to conscription in South Korea, and was scheduled to enlist for military service within the final two months of the year.
 They Are Coming served as his final release prior to his enlistment on November 7.

 Music structure

 Musically, They Are Coming is an R&B and hip hop record.
 It begins with the opening track "Music".
 An uptempo song, the lyrics are a reflection of Wheesung's career in the ten years prior.
 "They Are Coming" was described as a "dramatic" hip hop and R&B song.
 "UUU" is evocative of a Europop-dance style.